-SouthPark PROPCO has a construction loan agreement (the "Construction Loan") with a financial institution bearing interest at a variable rate of 1.50 percent plus the Federal Funds Rate with interest only payments due monthly from the note effective date through July 24, 2022, with payment in full due upon the maturity date of July 24, 2022.
+SouthPark PROPCO has a construction loan agreement (the "Construction Loan") with a financial institution bearing interest at a variable rate of 1.50 percent plus the Federal Funds Rate with interest only payments due monthly from the note effective date through July 24, 2023, with payment in full due upon the maturity date of July 24, 2023.
 Management assumes a 3.5 percent per annum fixed interest rate for the period of the Construction Loan.
+The outstanding balance of the Construction Loan was approximately \$103,029,000 as of December 31, 2022.

 SouthPark PROPCO has an option to extend the Construction Loan.
-If exercised, commencing on August 1, 2022, payments of principal would be due in equal monthly amounts sufficient to amortize the outstanding principal balance of the loan, as of July 24, 2022, in level monthly payments over 30 years, at a fixed interest rate of 6.0 percent.
-For purposes of the projection, Management assumes the option to extend will be exercised in July 2022 with a maturity date of July 24, 2023.
+If exercised, commencing on August 1, 2023, payments of principal would be due in equal monthly amounts sufficient to amortize the outstanding principal balance of the loan, as of July 24, 2023, in level monthly payments over 30 years, at a fixed interest rate of 6.0 percent.
+For purposes of the projection, Management assumes the option to extend is to be exercised in July 2023 with a maturity date of July 24, 2024.